 This creates an obvious staffing problem for contact tracing programs.
 Plus, the depth of a community program would need to shift based on how the disease is spreading.

-An Austin-based epidemiologist running the local contact tracing program says that, at first, at least six attempts were made to reach each person by phone.
+An Austin-based epidemiologist running the local contact tracing program says that at first, at least six attempts were made to reach each person by phone.
 As cases increased, this had to be cut back to three attempts per person.

 How Successful Are Contact Tracing Programs?

-There are consistent trends from contact tracing programs across Maryland, San Francisco and Austin.
+We have seen consistent trends from contact tracing programs across Maryland, San Francisco and Austin.
 Notification rates have been roughly the same across these community programs.

-The first contact tracing call is to each known person who has been diagnosed with COVID-19.
+The first contact tracing call is to talk with each known person who has been diagnosed with COVID-19.
 During the conversation with each positive host of the virus, the contact tracer gathers the information about who they have had interactions with.

-However, calls from unknown numbers are one of the simplest hindrances to contact tracing programs.
-And it’s one of the easiest to fix.
+However, calls from unknown numbers are one of the simplest hindrances to contact tracing programs—and it’s one of the easiest to fix.